What is an OTP Bot & How to Protect Yourself From It

 ↪ Impact of OTP Bots and How They Threaten Us

 OTP Bots pose a significant threat to online security.
-Here are some risks it poses to us:
+Here are some risks they pose to us:

 Certain platforms offer services tailored to facilitate fraudulent activities, including OTP interception and SMS spoofing.
 These services typically include an OTP Bot Spoofer, an automated call service designed to intercept OTPs across various languages and regions.